mirego/ekiden/README.md

    - From the host machine, you can run `ssh-copy-id runner@githubrunnervm.local` to copy the public key to the guest
 7. Enable passwordless `sudo`
 8. Disable sleep/screensaver
+9. Enable passwordless sudo
-9. Install Homebrew
+10. Install Homebrew
     - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-10. Install Xcode from the website
+11. Install Xcode from the website
     - Must be downloaded from the [website](https://developer.apple.com/xcode/) as the App Store is currently disabled inside a VM
     - Make sure to start Xcode once to install all the components
-11. Install the Android SDK
+12. Install the Android SDK
-12. Install additionnal tools (TODO: provide an actual list)
+13. Install additionnal tools from Homebrew
+    -  `jq`
+    -  `curl`
+    -  `firebase-cli`
+    -  `awscli`
+    -  `rbenv` and `rbenv-bundler`
-13. Set the required environment variables
+14. Set the required environment variables
     - Variables can be defined in the `.env` file in the runner folder
-    - `ImageOS` must be set to `macos{VERSION}` (example: `macos12`)
+    - `ImageOS` must be set to `macos{VERSION}` (example: `ImageOS=macos12`)
     - `XCODE_13_DEVELOPER_DIR` must point to Xcode's path
+    - `PATH` should include all the installed binaries (example: `PATH=/opt/homebrew/bin:/opt/homebrew/sbin:/usr/local/bin:/usr/bin:/usr/sbin:/Library/Apple/usr/bin`)

+## Caveats
+- GitHub's cache action will not work across different architectures
+- The `ruby/setup-ruby` action will not work as there are not ARM64 binaries provided at the moment.
+A workaround is to use rbenv.